abc-valera/configuration-nixos/README.md

 **Completion:**

 - `tab` / `ctrl-i` completes the current token
-- `shift-tab` completes the current token and starts the pager’s search mode.
+- `shift-tab` completes the current token and starts the pager’s search mode
+- `alt-f` accepts the first argument/word of the autosuggestion
+- `ctrl-e` accepts the full autosuggestion
+- `alt-b` / `alt-f` accept one word of the autosuggestion

 **Editing:**